tokens-studio/unit-calculator/README.md

 # Token Value Calculator

 This project demonstrates the fundamentals of a Pratt Parser.
-It is based on this [repository](https://github.com/jrop/pratt-calculator), [this paper](https://tdop.github.io/) by Vaughan Pratt, and also learns from [this article](http://javascript.crockford.com/tdop/tdop.html) and [this article](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).
+It's based on this [repository](https://github.com/jrop/pratt-calculator), [this paper](https://tdop.github.io/) by Vaughan Pratt, and also learns from [this article](http://javascript.crockford.com/tdop/tdop.html) and [this article](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).

 ## Concepts